(Re) Presenting John Griffin (DJ Johnny G) | Brisbane Entrepreneur, DJ and social observer | December 2020

 John: Yes.
 I mean the depth of how it went after that initial start that we just spoke of, and it was all local really.
 There were a few trips with national festivals, Livid and Big Day Out.
 But generally it remained a completely local thing and a phenomena and it built and built.

-By 1993 I had six different nights.
+By 1991 I had six different nights.
 There was all the Flares – I had to break the Flares up, as it just got so big I had to break it into four different styles.
 I just couldn’t contain the music and I couldn’t contain the crowds.
-That was by about ’93.
-I was in the Myer Centre, a stadium in the basement of the Myer Centre that some nights had over 2000 people.
+That was by about ’91.
+Ian (Whittred, Presidents 11, Hades) and I were in Metropolis in basement of the Myer Centre from late ’89.
+Some Flares and bands nights had over 2000 people.

 Paul: I’m just trying to think where that was?